theelims/ESP32-sveltekit/docs/structure.md

     -D APP_VERSION=\"0.3.0\" ; semver compatible version string
 ```

 Out of these flags the [rename_fw.py](https://github.com/theelims/ESP32-sveltekit/blob/main/scripts/rename_fw.py) script will copy and rename the firmware binary to `/build/firmware/{APP_NAME}_{$PIOENV}_{APP_VERSION}.bin`.
 In addition it will also create a corresponding MD5 checksum file.
 These files are ready to be uploaded to the Github release page without any further changes.
-The frontend searches for the a firmware binary which matches the build environment and uses this as the update link.
-This allows you to serve different build targets from the same release page.
+The frontend searches for the firmware binary which matches the build environment and uses this as the update link.
+This allows you to serve different build targets (e.g. different boards) from the same release page.

 ### Custom Update Server